UNDEAD-B0T/Collapsible-Modern-Chat/README.md

 # collapsible-modern-chat-plugin
-Resizeable/Modern Layout only: collapses chat to an icon that shows DMs and all chat
+Resizeable/Modern Layout only: Also turn on transparent chat -> collapses chat to an icon that shows DMs and all chat